fsi-open/datagrid-bundle/Resources/docs/templating.md

     {# ... #}
 {% endblock %}
 ```

+Thanks to the above code every template block will have ``vars.user`` variable.

 Ok so now simple example how to add header above datagrid, you need to know that datagrid
 is rendered as a table by default.